jorop/landscaping-docs/docs/heights.md

 Back in Unreal Engine Editor paste the coordinates (Ctrl+V) in the `Corners as Bounding Box` text input and hit `Enter`:
 ![Limit Import Area](_media/ue4_landscaping_dtm_limit_area.jpg)

-The info text should now show the new extent of the area and only this part of the heightdata will be imported.
+The info text should now show the new extent of the area.
+Only this part of the heightdata will be imported.

-## Override Z Scale of generated Landscape(s)
+## Override Z Scale of generated Landscape

 ### High Detail Z Scale